Industry:

 On one side, we had to unify streams from native apps, hardware systems, and third-party integrations into a single source of truth for our customers.

-On the other, we needed to account for overlapping but distinct use cases: Tentants who had their regular office and needed the app for access and booking, and Orbit customers who used the app to gain access to the whole network of office spaces.
+On the other, we needed to account for overlapping but distinct use cases: Tenants who had their regular office and needed the app for building access and meeting room bookings, and Orbit customers without a fixed office space who used the app to gain access to the whole network of workspaces.

 error handling.

-Customers often couldn’t enter a building or room and didn’t know why: Redesigning permissions & error handling
+Customers often couldn’t enter a building or room and didn’t know why: Redesigning permissions, digital key status & error handling

 Problem